-As at December 31, 2013, \$53,495,254 (December 31, 2012 - \$44,398,833), net of unamortized transaction costs of \$429,444 (December 31, 2012 - \$500,304) was drawn on the ABL Facility.
+As at December 31, 2014, \$51,873,895 (December 31, 2013 - \$53,495,254), net of unamortized transaction costs of \$119,516 (December 31, 2012 - \$429,444) was drawn on the ABL Facility.
 The Company incurred a total of \$174,183 of transaction costs directly related to the amendments of ABL Facility terms in 2013 (2012: nil), which will be amortized into profit or loss over the revised term of the loan.

-Significant financial covenants under the revised terms of the ABL Facility include a minimum fixed charge coverage ratio and a maximum on annual capital expenditures.
-As at December 31, 2013, the Company was in compliance with its covenants.
+Financial covenants under the revised terms of the ABL Facility include a minimum fixed charge coverage ratio and a maximum on annual capital expenditures.
+As at December 31, 2014, the Company was in compliance with its covenants.

 Effective November 30, 2012, the Company secured a subordinated debt facility with Fulrcum.
 The initial term of the sub debt facility is for five years and is secured by a second charge general security agreement coving all present and after acquired property and postponement of claim from related parties.
-The sub debt facility bears interest at 11.50%, with repayments of interest only for the first fifteen months of the agreement.
+The sub debt facility bears interest at 11.50%, with repayments of interest only for the first fifteen months of the agreement, then quarterly principal repayments of \$300,000 plus interest.
 Total transaction costs relating to the subordinate debt facility amounted to \$333,424.

 The subordinated debt facility contains financial covenants that are consistent with the ABL Facility, in addition the Company must maintain a funded debt to EBITDA ratio of 1.50 to 1.
-As at December 31, 2013, the Company was in compliance with its covenants.
+As at December 31, 2014, the Company was in compliance with its covenants.